devonfw-forge/devon4flutter-non-bloc-arch/pages/220-BLoC.md

 *Code Snippet 31: Providing a BLoC Globally in Wisgen [\[11\]](https://github.com/Fasust/wisgen)*

-Now we can access the BLoC from all descendance of the *BlocProvider* Widget.
+Now we can access the BLoC from all descendants of the *BlocProvider* Widget.
 This is the favorite button in Wisgen.
 It changes shape and color based on the State emitted by the FavoriteBLoC and it dispatches Events to the BLoC to add and remove favorites.
 The *wisdom* object is the wisdom displayed on the Card Widget.

 ``` dart
 ...